David Hudnall

 • Systems for repairs, relines, rebases

 Materials and supplies can be expensive, especially for a small business that is unable to take advantage of economies of scale.
+Understanding the dental industry and its supply chain dynamics is crucial for managing costs and ensuring the timely delivery of materials.
 Using more complex technology requires more service to keep it running.
 Budget for routine maintenance to ensure that your systems remain in working order at all times.

 5. Design the Lab for Maximum Space Utilization

 A dental laboratory shouldn’t be an afterthought, even if it is an in-house dental lab.
+Advancements in dental technology can influence the design and layout of a dental lab for better efficiency.
 Productivity can only happen if there is sufficient space and it is arranged for ergonomics and maximum efficiency.
 Many dental supply houses will help you design the physical layout to improve the workflow and productivity.

 socket preservation